SpencerTinnin/e621dl/README.md

 And confirm everything if needed.
 This installs chocolatey.

-3. Paste this and press Enter in the same or a new console:
+3. Paste this and press Enter in a new Admin console:

 ```
 choco install python